stepansnigirev/py-ws7/README.md

 ## Configuration

 Server uses three sources of the configuration.
-Default configuration hardcoded in the `server.py`, configuration file (`config.json` by default or setted by `-c` argument) and command line arguments.
+Default configuration hardcoded in the `server.py`, configuration file (`config.json` by default or set by `-c` argument) and command line arguments.

 Configuration file overwrites default config, command line arguments overwrite everything.
 This means that even if in the config file you have `"debug": True`, running script with `--debug` flag will start it in the debug mode.
 The same is applied to the port number.